Duankaiwen/CenterNet/README.md

 # [CenterNet: Keypoint Triplets for Object Detection](https://arxiv.org/abs/1904.08189)
 by Kaiwen Duan, Song Bai, Lingxi Xie, Honggang Qi, Qingming Huang and Qi Tian

 **The code to train and eval our CenterNet is available here.
-Thanks [Princeton Vision & Learning Lab](https://github.com/princeton-vl)!**
+Thanks [Princeton Vision & Learning Lab](https://github.com/princeton-vl)!
+For more details, please refer to our [arXiv paper](https://arxiv.org/abs/1904.08189)**

 **Our method is an one-stage detector and learns from scratch.
 On the MS-COCO dataset, CenterNet achieves an AP of 47.0%！**